Posted: 27 Oct 2011

 If you already know the manufacturer and model you’re looking to buy, check out as many tests and reviews as you can in two-wheel publications such as MCN and RiDE, and on websites like this one.

 When you’ve done your research, you’re ready to take the next step.
 Start looking in the obvious places like bike dealers and the classifieds sections of the local and national newspapers, but cast your net a bit wider and you might catch yourself a bargain.
 Police motorcycle auctions and eBay are also worth a punt.
 Just be aware of the pros and cons of each.
-Don't forget to have a read of our Top Buying Tips on Bennetts Bike Classifieds.

 Don’t be railroaded by your dealer into buying a motorcycle because if you “don’t buy it now it’s bound to be snapped up quickly”, or hand over any money to a private seller because you don’t want to miss the bargain of the century.
 Sleep on it.
 Take your time to assess the situation – can you afford it, is the motorcycle really as good as it looks?